Paramedic Accreditation - Online applications NOT available for Initial Accreditation

 Local accreditation for paramedics includes initial accreditation to practice as a paramedic in the Mountain-Valley counties of Amador, Calaveras, Mariposa and Stanislaus.
 Accreditation shall be granted upon successful completion of the following:

 Paramedic Accreditation Application

-- Attend the Mountain-Valley EMS Agency regional orientation (offered monthly) by calling the Agency during business hours (209) 529-5085.
+- Attend the Mountain-Valley EMS Agency regional orientation (offered monthly) by registering online - go to Training & CE - scroll to upcoming events.

 - Copy of a valid California Paramedic License (front and back, signed)

 - Copy of photo ID.

 - Digital photo taken on site by Agency staff